rpask00/EGC/README.md

-# Wep page for ezsat made with angular and firebase.
+# Wep page for egc made with angular and firebase.
 Page include CMS for mantaining schedule, news, and gallery. https://ezsat-b3013.firebaseapp.com/home